Select a project

 Add a new project

-YoYottaID will create a new project ID or you can enter your own ID.
+YoYottaID will automatically create a new project ID or you can enter your own ID.
 The project ID or # can contain letters and numbers Then enter a project name and click OK.
 In this popup panel there is also a remove project button.

 Index and Verify media